burb3rrydev/MazeSolver/README.md

 Author

-The Maze Solver program was developed by [Your Name].
-If you have any questions or suggestions, please feel free to reach out to [your_email@example.com].
+The Maze Solver program was developed by Burb3rry Dev.
+If you have any questions or suggestions, please feel free to reach out to burb3rrydev@gmail.com.